-Colby-Sawyer College offers a two-year Associate in Liberal Arts degree.
-Associate degree candidates follow the Liberal Education core requirements (First Year Symposium, WRT 101, QL proficiency, Exploration courses and Integrative Studies course).
-These courses introduce students to the liberal arts and sciences, help them to develop competency in writing and mathematics, and permit them to explore other fields.
-To earn an associate degree, students must earn a minimum 2.00 cumulative grade point average and complete 60 credits of study, including the liberal education core requirements.
-Students who earn the Associate Degree often continue to earn a baccalaureate degree at Colby-Sawyer College or elsewhere.
+Associate degree candidates follow the Liberal Education Program, which introduces students to the liberal arts and sciences, helps them to develop competency in writing and mathematics, and permits them to explore other fields.
+Students in this program work closely with an advisor to choose elective courses that meet the student's educational, career or exploration goals.
+As such, students selecting this program may chose to focus on a discipline area or theme or explore the broader disciplines in their elective courses.
+To earn an associate degree, students must earn a minimum 2.00 cumulative grade point average and complete 60 credits of study, including the requirements in the liberal education program.
+Students who earn the Associate Degree often continue for two more years to earn a baccalaureate degree.
+This progress toward a Bachelor degree can readily be done at Colby-Sawyer College.
+Transfer students are welcome to the program.